 The MOU states: "The Chair of the Boston Region MPO shall be the Secretary of MassDOT or the Secretary's designee.
 The vice chair shall be a municipal representative or an official of one of the two regional agencies (MAPC or MBTA Advisory Board) and shall be elected to a one-year term by the MPO members by majority vote.
+In any case requiring a majority vote, should there be an even number of members voting, a majority vote shall be calculated as half of the voting members, plus one.
 This election shall take place at the first meeting after the election of Boston Region MPO elected municipal representatives."